How to Apply for Affiliated Programs

 11. Pre-read the After Acceptance Information

-Familiarize yourself with pre-departure and health and safety workshops to help prepare you before you leave for your program.
+Familiarize yourself with pre-departure and health and safety information to help prepare you before you leave for your program.
 Learn more on the After Acceptance page.

 Admissions Timeline

 Most affiliate providers process admissions on a rolling basis.
-Once you have been admitted by an affiliate organization, they will inform UT Austin.
-In order for UT Austin to verify you to the affiliated provider, you must have applied and been accepted through UT Austin Education Abroad application.
+Once you have started an affiliate provider application, the affiliate will inform UT Austin.
+In order for UT Austin to nominate you to the affiliated provider program, you must have applied to and been accepted through a UT Austin Education Abroad application.
 All admitted students will participate in pre-departure activities hosted by the affiliate organization and UT Austin.
 Additionally, admitted students will be enrolled in a UT Austin CANVAS community that provides specific guidance and resources.